adambard/learnxinyminutes-docs/bash.html.markdown

 uniq -d file.txt
 # prints only the first column before the ',' character
 cut -d ',' -f 1 file.txt
+# replaces every occurance of 'apples' with 'oranges' in file.txt
+sed -i 's/apples/oranges/g' file.txt
+# prints the number of occurances of "foo" in file.txt
+grep -c "foo" file.txt
 ```